TechiAkki963/Linux/README.md

 - running command without leaving a trace space and then the command so the command is not caught in the system

+  - to view the history with time
+    >HISTTIMEFORMAT="%d/m//y %T"
+  - set history with time in permenant setting
+    >echo "HISTTIMEFORMAT="%d/m//y %T"" >> .bashrc
+    - to check the command is registered in bashrc file
+      >cat .bashrc